The College Board Advanced Placement™ Computer Science-Principles Summer Institute: Mr. John Meinzen

 Steps as a 1st year teacher.

-1. Find a "ready-made" course (i.e. Endorsed Provider) and/or activities that looked good for the students I expected to teach.
+1. Find a "ready-made" course (i.e. Endorsed Provider) and/or activities that look good for the students I expected to teach.

-2. Teach the course and tweak for his students & classroom environment.
+2. Teach the course and tweak for teacher's students & classroom environment.

 Steps as an experienced AP teacher.